Full-Tuition Scholarships Awarded Annually

 Azusa, CA 91702-7000

-Traditionally, in late February, we invite finalists and guests to campus for various events, including personal interviews.
+From February 16-19, 2022, we will invite finalists and guests to campus for various events, including personal interviews.
 However, due to COVID-19, scholarship finalists may be invited to interviews in a virtual format.
 APU will continue to monitor and respond to California’s guidelines and directives, and modify final event planning details if necessary.

 Azusa Pacific University would like to extend a special invitation to all Trustees’ Scholarship applicants to apply for admission into the APU Honors College.
 Refer to the Personal Statement section of the scholarship application for information on how to streamline the Honors College application process.